Pāḷi-Thai Tipiṭaka Notation

 British Library Exibition in London 2019-2020

 This complete digital transformation of the Pāḷi Tipiṭaka into the World Tipiṭaka Big Data is aimed to facilitate further development of the Tipiṭaka Artificial Intelligence Technology.
-With the recent breakthrough of the World Tipiṭaka digital transformation, it is now possible for the World Tipiṭaka Foundation to make this digital wisdombase available not only for the international students of the Tipiṭaka studies in various cultural traditions but also the scholars of the interdisciplinary studies as well, particularly in digital-based knowledges, in areas which are not traditionally associated with the Pāḷi text, such as musicology, acoustical engineering and medical science technology, but whose potential expertise can contribute immensely for the effective implications for the future society and the sustainable well-being of humanity both body and mind.
+With the recent breakthrough of the World Tipiṭaka digital transformation, it is now possible for the World Tipiṭaka Foundation to make this digital wisdom-base available not only for international students of the Tipiṭaka studies in various cultural traditions, but also the scholars of interdisciplinary studies, particularly in digital-based knowledges, in areas which are not traditionally associated with the Pāḷi text, such as musicology, acoustical engineering and medical science technology, but whose potential expertise can contribute immensely to the future society and the sustainable well-being of humanity, both body and mind.

 Digital Sajjhāya Recitation Sound